I-League or no I-League, Sreenidhi have long-term plans | Goal.com

 "We have been observing Indian football for a few years now.
 One thing we knew for sure of is that we want a sustainable model. it is not about putting everything into the first team.
 We feel that we have built a foundation and felt it is the right time to take the opportunity.
 We are waiting to hear from the AIFF."

 "It is important to plan well.
 We could have tried to get accredited with the AIFF when we started.
-We wanted to plan properly and the most important thing is the long term project, even if we play in the I -League.
-We are not going to invest heavily on foreign players. we want a balanced approach.
+We wanted to plan properly and the most important thing is the long term project, even if we play in the I-League.
+We are not going to invest heavily in foreign players.
+We want a balanced approach.

 "We are not going to go for the championship in the first year.
 Whoever we appoint as a head coach, we are going to give them a three-year contract.
 We want to invest more and give more gametime to Indian players.
 There are so many positions which Indian players don't play - the striker, for example.
 How are they going to improve if they don't play in that position?
 We don't want to keep on pumping money, it is a long-term project," Rao shared his thoughts.